 Pull-Down Mode

-STM32F407VG GPIO ports also have internal pull-up and pull-down resistors which can be configured through the PUPDR register.
-In HAL libraries, these internal pull-ups and pull-down resistors can be configured through the GPIO_InitTypeDef struct by passing corresponding values to Pull member of the GPIO_InitTypeDef C struct.
+The STM32F407VG GPIO ports include internal pull-up and pull-down resistors that can be configured through the PUPDR register.
+This is one of the most useful features of STM32 GPIO — you can drop the external resistor entirely for most push button designs and just enable the internal pull.
+In HAL libraries, these internal pull-ups and pull-downs are selected through the GPIO_InitTypeDef struct by passing the appropriate value to the Pull member.

 typedef struct